 - Swimsuit.
 You never know, the fishing might get slow and then you could want to take a dip or go snorkeling.

-- For serious anglers: If you don’t want to leave home without your favorite rod and reel check out our post on traveling with fishing gear.
+- For serious anglers: If you don’t want to leave home without your favorite equipment, pack your gear, too.

 What can’t you live without when you go fishing abroad?
 Have we missed something?
 Let us know in the comments section below.